Design

 In modern web design, aesthetics cannot supersede usability.
 A beautiful palette is worthless if a portion of your audience cannot read your content.
 When selecting colors, you must account for contrast ratios and color blindness.
 In the US, failing to meet WCAG (Web Content Accessibility Guidelines) standards is not just bad UX; it can be a legal liability under the ADA.

 Your foreground text must have sufficient contrast against your background colors.
 Pure black text on a dark blue background is unreadable.
 Furthermore, you must consider how your palette looks to the millions of Americans with Protanopia, Deuteranopia, or Tritanopia.
 We built vision simulation directly into our Color Suite so designers can instantly preview their palettes through these specific accessibility filters.
+Modern branding is inclusive branding.
+Beyond just contrast ratios, you must consider the structural integrity of your design for users with visual impairments.
+For a deep dive into implementation, read our Complete Guide to Accessible Web Design & WCAG Standards.
 Don't just design for looks—design for everyone.
-Check your contrast and Generate Accessible Palettes Now.

 Design.
 Extract.
 Perfect.